azerckid/wemake01/README.md

 > Create the route files, do not modify files that already exist.
 Only create new files
 > abstract to /features/products/components/category-card.tsx use content as props
 > abstract this component to /app/features/teams/components/team-card.tsx use props for content
+> abstract to /features/community/components/reply.tsx use content as props

 # Welcome to React Router!